AmosEgel/smuthi/README.rst

    smuthi path/to/input.dat

+If :code:`smuthi` is called without an argument, it tries to open :code:`input.dat` as default.

 3 The input file
 --------------------
 The input file uses the YAML format.
 An example file :code:`input.dat` is contained in the SMUTHI project folder.
 You can modify the entries to adapt the file to your use case.